 He is simply not interested.
 This is another way of convincing or pursuing him.
 You would be spinning your wheels, and his resentment would grow.
 This would put you in a pursuer role and waste your energy and time.
 At the end of counseling, you may wind up saying that therapy didn’t help.
 And, it wouldn’t because your partner wouldn’t be invested in it.

 Instead of trying to make things work out, maybe he would be open to something called discernment counseling.
 Discernment counseling is a short-term process that can help both of you learn what went wrong in the marriage or a relationship.
 It will also help both parties decide what they want to do.
 A well-trained discernment counselor can help your partner feel heard and make decisions that are the best in his given situation.
-They can also help you be on your best behavior in order to make it possible for the marriage to work if your partner decides he is willing to give it a try.
+They can also help you be on your best behavior in order to make it possible for the marriage to work if your partner decides he does want to stay together.

 You have self-respect and boundaries.
 There has to be a meaningful time limit to how long you will wait for him to make decisions about recommitting to the marriage.
 There isn’t any specific time frame; you need to make that decision for yourself.
 How much uncertainty can you tolerate?
 He must know it’s not an easy position for you, and hopefully he will be cognizant of it.
 By now, you have accepted responsibility for your mistakes in the marriage, and he may have done the same.
 If you’ve given him reasonable time to make his decision and you’ve been on your best behavior, it may be time for you to make the decision if he is not able to commit to your marriage.